exploiitm/blog/content/posts/2024-05-22-Philosophy.md

 Part of this drive results in an ultimately beneficial co-evolution of security through competition between attacking hackers and defending hackers.
 Just as the speedy gazelle adapted from being chased by the cheetah, and the cheetah became even faster from chasing the gazelle, the competition between hackers provides computer users with better and stronger security, as well as more complex and sophisticated attack techniques.

 The introduction and progression of intrusion detection systems (IDSs) is a prime example of this co-evolutionary process.
 The defending hackers create IDSs to add to their arsenal, while the attacking hackers develop IDS-evasion techniques, which are eventually compensated for in bigger and better IDS products.
-The net result of this interaction is positive, as it produces smarter people, improved security, more stable software, inventive problem-solving techniques, and even a new economy
+The net result of this interaction is positive, as it produces smarter people, improved security, more stable software, inventive problem-solving techniques, and even a new economy.